Hall-effect thruster

 The applications of Hall-effect thrusters include control of the orientation and position of orbiting satellites and use as a main propulsion engine for medium-size robotic space vehicles.

 History

 Hall thrusters were studied independently in the United States and the Soviet Union.
 They were first described publicly in the US in the early 1960s.
 However, the Hall thruster was first developed into an efficient propulsion device in the Soviet Union.
 In the US, scientists focused on developing gridded ion thrusters.

+Soviet designs

 Two types of Hall thrusters were developed in the Soviet Union: